DIPlib/diplib/changelogs/diplib_next.md

   μ (U+03BC), instead of the legacy symbol µ (U+00B5) for micron (when *DIPlib* is built with Unicode enabled).
 Both symbols are recognized when parsing a string, but the strings generated are now different.

+- `dip::ChainCode::Length` has an optional parameter to include the image boundary pixels in the measurement.

+- The `"Perimeter"` feature can be configured: setting the `"include boundary pixels"` parameter to a non-zero value causes the perimeter measurement to include pixels at the image boundary.

 ### Bug fixes

 - `dip::DrawPolygon2D()`, when drawing filled polygons, would skip the bottom row in the polygon.
 The